When you publish a book on Amazon KDP (Kindle Direct Publishing), you need to select seven KDP Kindle keywords.

 Go to your publishing dashboard and check the keywords you used.

 Take note of them, and use them to start your research again.
-Then you can update your book with more useful keywords.
+Then you can update your book with more potentially profitable keywords.

 It’s never too late, but it is always better to get every aspect of your book’s metadata right well before you think about publishing your new book.